MEC Home Energy Review:

-Home energy audits are completed by an MEC staff member from our Energy Management Team to help members manage their energy usage and maximize energy efficiency in the home while reducing energy bills now and in the future.
+Home energy reviews are completed by an MEC staff member from our Energy Management Team to help members manage their energy usage and maximize energy efficiency in the home while reducing energy bills now and in the future.
 The objective of this program is to gather information about the member’s energy usage history and observations about the physical residence by phone or an onsite visit, to provide recommendations and education so that the member is more informed about using energy wisely.

 Our Energy Management staff performs an energy review that includes:

 - Survey of HVAC system and ducts, doors windows, window treatments and shading, thermostat, lighting, and electric appliances.

 - Review living habits and behavior affecting energy usage.

 - Provide recommendations based on the information gathered.

 - Distribute handouts on tips for using energy wisely.

 To schedule a home energy-review, call 928-763-1100 and ask for an energy management staff member to assist you with a home audit.
 Members can also stop by in person at our Member Service office located at 928 Hancock RD in Bullhead City 8am-5pm, Monday – Friday.

 Aside from the assistance a member can receive from MEC, Mohave Electric Cooperative is a partner of the Touchstone Energy Cooperatives, who also holds endless amounts of knowledge, tips, and tricks for our members to take advantage of when working towards a more efficient home.

 Touchstone Energy offers knowledge with efficiency, technology, safety and an array of articles to assist members with renovation techniques.